jsdclxvi/Reforestation/README.md

-## What do you call a cow on a trampoline?
-A milk shake!
+## A cannibal is someone who is fed up with people.